All Episodes

 This is what the university wanted students.

-They're giving them guidelines on how to do this.
+They were giving them guidelines on how to do this.

-Do you know how many feminists it takes to change a light bulb?
+By the way, a little quick question here, Mr. Snerdley, do you know how many feminists it takes to change a light bulb?

 That's not funny, is the answer to the question.

-Uh when not confronting such inappropriate humor, students were also encouraged to inform on one another.
+When not confronting such inappropriate humor, students were also encouraged to inform on one another.

-In other words, if they heard inappropriate speech, hate speech or what have you, they were supposed to go tattletale.
+In other words, if they heard inappropriate speech, hate speech, or what have you, they were supposed to go tattletale.

-At the center of think respect was a bias reporting mechanism that encouraged students to report oppressive and racist attitudes and behavior.
+At the center of Think Respect was a bias reporting mechanism that encouraged students to report oppressive and racist attitudes and behavior.

 Students could download a form to make their allegations, which would then be investigated by the administration.